isaacholt100/bnum/README.md

 This crate uses Rust's const generics to allow creation of integers of arbitrary size that can be determined at compile time.
 Unsigned integers are stored as an array of digits (primitive unsigned integers) of length `N`.
 This means all `bnum` integers can be stored on the stack, as they are fixed size.
 Signed integers are simply stored as an unsigned integer in two's complement.

-`bnum` defines 4 unsigned integer types: each uses a different primitive integer as its digit type. `BUint` uses `u64` as its digit, `BUintD32` uses `u32`, `BUintD16` uses `u16` and `BUintD8` uses `u8`.
-The signed integer types `BInt`, `BIntD32`, `BIntD16` and `BIntD8` are represented by these unsigned integers respectively.
+`bnum` defines 4 unsigned integer types: each uses a different primitive integer as its digit type. `BUint` uses `u64` as its digit, `BUintD32` uses `u32`, `BUintD16` uses `u16` and `Uint` uses `u8`.
+The signed integer types `BInt`, `BIntD32`, `BIntD16` and `Int` are represented by these unsigned integers respectively.

 `BUint` and `BInt` are the fastest as they store (and so operate on) the least number of digits for a given bit size.
 However, the drawback is that the bit size must be a multiple of `64` (`bitsize = N * 64`).
 This is why other integer types are provided as well, as they allow the bit size to be a multiple of `32`, `16` or `8` instead.
 When choosing which of these types to use, determine which of `64, 32, 16, 8` is the largest divisor of the desired bit size, and use the corresponding type.
 For example, if you wanted a 96-bit unsigned integer, 32 is the largest divisor of 96 out of these, so use `BUintD32<3>`.
-A 40-bit signed integer would be `BIntD8<5>`.
+A 40-bit signed integer would be `Int<5>`.

 ## Why bnum?